sklink/boilerplate-client/README.md

 git log -p path/to/filename.js
 ```

-*While manual copying isn't ideal, it is the safest method of ensuring that future updates don't negatively affect
+*While manual copying isn't ideal, there are a number of benefits:*

-applications already in production.
-It also means that core files can be changed *
+ - *forces manual review and approval of updates going into production applications;*
+ - *core files can be changed without concern about maintaining compatibility with the boilerplate; and,*
+ - *boilerplate changes can be planned and refined before being added to the main repo without blocking an
+ existing project's needs.*